SadhanaParameswaran/Data-Structures-and-Algorithms/3rd Semester/End Semester Projects/Image Authentication/README.md

 Image hashing is done for two reasons:
 1. Digital Art/NFT verification using image hashing
 2. New Captcha method to prevent Malicious Auto-Bots using picture check

+Read the Report for indepth explanation of the project